Corbin Carroll Player Props: Diamondbacks vs. Nationals

 Corbin Carroll At The Plate

-- He ranks 21st in batting average, 16th in on base percentage, and 13th in slugging among the qualified batters in baseball.
+- Among the qualified hitters in baseball, his batting average ranks 12th, his on-base percentage ranks 12th, and he is 10th in the league in slugging.

-- Carroll has picked up a hit in 73.2% of his 56 games this year, with more than one hit in 26.8% of them.
+- Carroll has picked up a hit in 42 of 57 games this season, with multiple hits 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.